Time-varying Graph Learning Under Structured Temporal Priors: Abstract

 \section{Abstract}

 This paper endeavors to learn time-varying graphs by using structured temporal priors that assume underlying relations between arbitrary two graphs in the graph sequence.
-Different from many existing chain structure based methods in which the priors like temporal homogeneity can only describe the variations of two consecutive graphs, we propose a structure named \emph{temporal graph} to characterize the underlying real temporal relations.
-Under this framework, the chain structure is actually a special case of our temporal graph.
-We further proposed Alternating Direction Method of Multipliers (ADMM), a distributed algorithm, to solve the induced optimization problem.
-Numerical experiments demonstrate the superiorities of our method.
+Different from many existing methods that only describe variations between two consecutive graphs, we propose a structure named \emph{temporal graph} to characterize the underlying real temporal relations.
+Under this framework, classic priors like temporal homogeneity is actually a special case of our temporal graph.
+To address computational issue, we further develop a distributed algorithm based on Alternating Direction Method of Multipliers (ADMM) to solve the induced optimization problem.
+Numerical experiments on synthetic and real data demonstrate the superiorities of our method.